JNiqua/Code-1/Code Diary/HTML_Tags.md

 ## Standard Attributes
 All HTML elements can have attributes.
 Attributes provide additional information about elements.
 Attributes are always specified in the start tag.
-Attributes usually come in name/value pairs like: name="value"
+Attributes usually come in name/value pairs like: name="value".

 * "href": The ```<a>``` tag defines a hyperlink.
 The href attribute specifies the URL of the page the link goes to.